terraform-google-modules/terraform-google-event-function/CONTRIBUTING.md

 The following dependencies must be installed on the development system:

-- [Terraform][terraform-site] v0.12.Z
 - [Docker Engine][docker-engine]
 - [Google Cloud SDK][google-cloud-sdk]
 - [make]

-### IAM Roles

-The Service Account which will be used to invoke this module must have the following IAM roles:

-- Cloud Functions Developer: `roles/cloudfunctions.developer`
-- Storage Admin: `roles/storage.admin`

-### APIs

-The project against which this module will be invoked must have the following APIs enabled:

-- Cloud Functions API: `cloudfunctions.googleapis.com`
-- Cloud Storage API: `storage-component.googleapis.com`

-The [Project Factory module][project-factory-module-site] can be used to provision projects with specific APIs activated.

 ## Generating Documentation for Inputs and Outputs